motioneye-project/motioneyeos/board/raspberrypi/readme.txt

   $ make raspberrypi_dt_defconfig

+For Raspberry Pi 2 use a different defconfig:

+  $ make raspberrypi2_defconfig

 If you want to use a persistent rootfs, skip to "Build the rootfs", below.

 For a volatile rootfs, you have to slightly adjust the configuration: